|Jerjerrod is particularly unimpressed with you, Mutton Chops McGee!|

 Admiral Chiraneau hasn't been seen much since Imperials got access to the Jumpmaster for Intel in wave two.
 The main problem is he's an extremely expensive officer at 10 points and his benefit is generally inferior to Intel, as Intel when used well allows for squadrons to move at their full speed and to also ignore Inteled enemy squadrons when they're trying to attack ships; all Chiraneau does is allows you to move at a slower speed while engaged and doesn't turn enemy squadrons Heavy to help you bomb ships.
 He also consumes your officer slot and is best used with high-Squadron value ships to apply his benefit to as many squadrons as possible - unfortunately for him, higher-Squadron value ships like ISDs and VSDs are usually used as mixed-role battleship/carriers and the officer slot is hotly contested; the ships themselves also won't usually be able to mash the squadron command button as consistently as Chiraneau might like without sacrificing some of their anti-ship potency.

-With the Quasar coming out soon, I'm anticipating Chiraneau will find new life on a dedicated carrier where his benefit can be applied to a large number of squadrons more affordably.
+On a Quasar, however, Chiraneau is more appealing: he's on a dedicated carrier where his benefit can be applied to a large number of squadrons more affordably.
 He is still competing with Intel, though, and so the inevitable question is "when should I use Chiraneau, then?"
 I don't recommend using Chiraneau and a source of Intel together as it's a lot of points dedicated to a similar ability.
 Chiraneau could definitely be a source of "fake Intel" backup for when/if the Jumpmaster is destroyed or your opponent is trying to overwhelm your ability to provide Intel, but it's a lot of points and I generally feel like your points could be better invested into protecting your source of Intel (with a TIE Advanced, for example) or bringing another Jumpmaster if you have the extra squadron points; if you're maxed out on squadron points and don't have a lot of Intel backup in your large fighter coverage group, then maybe Chiraneau.
 Maybe.